 Acetoacetate is the first ketone your body produces and the base of both BHB and acetone.
 About 20% of the ketone bodies in your bloodstream are acetoacetate.

-Beta-hydroxybutyrate or BHB is arguably the most well-known ketone body among followers of a ketogenic diet because it’s also available as a supplement (as exogenous ketones) and you can easily measure it using a blood or finger-prick test.
+Beta-hydroxybutyrate or BHB is arguably the most well-known ketone body among followers of a ketogenic diet because it’s available in the form of exogenous ketone supplements and you can easily measure it using a blood or finger-prick test.
 BHB is also the most abundant ketone body as it makes up about 78% of all ketones in your system.

 Technically, BHB is a carrier or storage mechanism that delivers energy from the liver (where it’s synthesized from fatty acids) to peripheral tissue.
 Some people think that BHB is the intended end-product of ketogenesis (the creation of ketones).
 However, it’s worth noting that BHB can’t be used for energy without being converted back into acetoacetate.